 “[Henry Rowan’s] vision, and of course his generosity, made this all possible, and I’m not just saying that gratuitously.
 We would not have been looked at as an institution to be in the forefront in South Jersey” had it not been for him, Chin says.

-Prior to the Rowans’ donation, large gifts of this kind were not commonplace.
+A lasting legacy Prior to the Rowans’ donation, large gifts of this kind were not commonplace.
 However, in the past two decades, more than 120 donations of $100 million or more have been made to colleges or universities throughout the country.
 And in 1992, the Rowan University Foundation’s assets totaled just $787,000, but the unprecedented gift helped the foundation’s market value grow to more than $148 million this past year.